 MONTESSORI FOR DEMENTIA AND AGEING

-The Montessori approach to Dementia and Ageing aims to enhance the quality of life for people living with dementia by creating an environment in which individuals can do as much for themselves and others as possible, rather than having thing done to or for them.
+The Montessori approach to Dementia and Ageing aims to enhance the quality of life for people living with dementia by creating an environment in which individuals can do as much for themselves and others as possible, rather than having things done to or for them.
 The course is suitable for families, carers and professionals working with those with dementia.